suchyta1/Valarauko/README.md

 because you don't need to do this very often, and it's not very complex.
 You'll want an ```mpirun``` (or ```srun```, or whatever) something like below.
 I use ```mpi``` because for ```--sampling sphere```, generating points over the whole sphere can be a lot of points / use a lot of memory, so one iterates, and uses multiple machines/cores.
+(I could add code to only generate within the RA/DEC boundaries the tiles actually occupy, to make this more efficient, but I havnen't done that yet.)

 ### Example